Paul Rudd: Film and television

 In 2007, he starred in The Oh in Ohio and The Ten, which reunited him with David Wain and Michael Showalter, and then in Over Her Dead Body the next year.
 In his next comedy, which he also wrote, Role Models, he and co-star Seann William Scott portray energy drink salesmen forced to perform community service in a child mentoring program.

 In 2009, Rudd again appeared with Jason Segel in I Love You, Man where he and Segel play buddies who bond over their shared love for the rock band Rush.
 Both Rudd and Segel are themselves fans of the band.
 Also in 2009, Rudd co-created the TV series Party Down with John Embom, Rob Thomas, and Dan Etheridge.
 He lent his voice to the DreamWorks animated movie Monsters vs. Aliens.

 In 2010, Rudd reunited with Carell for the comedy Dinner for Schmucks.
 In 2012, he had a supporting role in the drama The Perks of Being a Wallflower.
 He starred in the 2011 comedy-drama film Our Idiot Brother.
 It was the fifth film that Rudd starred in with Elizabeth Banks.
 He had previously appeared with her in Wet Hot American Summer (2001), The Baxter (2005), The 40-Year-Old Virgin (2005), and Role Models (2008).

 In 2012 and 2015, Rudd appeared in four episodes of NBC's Parks and Recreation as a rival of Amy Poehler's character Leslie Knope, a role for which he won the Critics' Choice Television Award for Best Guest Performer in a Comedy Series.
 In 2014, he began providing voiceovers for Hyundai television commercials.
-He has also voiced the audiobook recordings of John Hodgman's books The Areas of My Expertise (2005) and More Information Than You Require (2008).
+He also contributed narration to the audiobook recordings of John Hodgman's books The Areas of My Expertise (2005) and More Information Than You Require (2008).

 On December 19, 2013, Rudd was officially confirmed as cast in the 2015 Marvel Cinematic Universe (MCU) film Ant-Man.
 He played lead character Scott Lang/Ant-Man.
 Rudd reprised his role in Captain America: Civil War (2016) as well as Ant-Mans 2018 sequel, Ant-Man and the Wasp; he also co-wrote the latter.
 Rudd returned alongside Evangeline Lilly in Avengers: Endgame (2019), which received critical acclaim and went on to become the highest-grossing film of all time.
 He reprised his role in 2023 with Ant-Man and the Wasp: Quantumania, and is set to appear in Avengers: Doomsday (2026).